-Schools must provide a minimum of 6 encounters with technical education or training providers to all pupils in years 8 to 13 (see more detail in section 2.1 below).
+The updated provider access legislation (PAL) specifies schools must provide a minimum of 6 encounters with technical education or training providers to all pupils in years 8 to 13 (see more detail in section 2.1 below).

 Schools must also have a policy statement that outlines the circumstances in which education and training providers will be given access to these students.